logzio/logz-docs/_source/user-guide/cloud-siem/index.md

   - danielberman
 ---

-Logz.io Cloud SIEM combines the power of Kibana with advanced security analytics tools to help you identify, investigate, and remediate threats quickly and efficiently.
+Logz.io Cloud SIEM combines the power of OpenSearch Dashboards with advanced security analytics tools to help you identify, investigate, and remediate threats quickly and efficiently.

 To open your Cloud SIEM account,